 JURGEN CLUYTMANS IM (BEL)

-Nominations for candidates for the Executive, Technical and Regatta Committees, made and seconded in writing by official representatives as above and with the approval of the nominees, shall be received by the Secretary before the AGM.
-(See the programme (PDF) for the exact date in the current year.
-Programme for 2010 to be published approximately in Septempber).
-They shall include an adequate curriculum vitae which will be distributed at session 1 of the AGM.
+Nominations for candidates for the Executive, Technical and Regatta Committees, made and seconded in writing by official representatives as above and with the approval of the nominees, shall be received by the Secretary before 10am 24th October.
+They shall include an adequate curriculum vitae which will be posted before the 2014 AGM at the Worlds in Argentina.

 Unofficial Guidelines for Candidates for Committee Members of IODA

 These guidelines are based on current practice and do not constitute regulations of IODA.